amandoabreu/amandoabreu.github.io/_pages/fractional-technical-cpo.markdown

 It's inherently very hard to predict success, but it's super easy to predict and avoid total failure. (which is still 90%+ of startups!)

-Consider me a deeply technical product person that can build just about anything, yet still have very high-level discussions with C-level and investors.
+Consider me a deeply technical product person that can build just about anything, yet still have very high-level discussions with C-level and investors, and read the minds of customers.

 I'd love to hear about your project.
 Let's talk!